 The receiver unit (in another room) picks up the transmitted signals, detects and demodulates them with the 38kHz ultrasonic carrier used by IR remote systems.
 IR pulses from a pair of IR LEDs (IR LED1 and IR LED2) provide controlling signals to the DVD player located in the other room.

-Fig. 1 shows the transmitter circuit.
+Above is the transmitter circuit.
 The codes from the remote control are picked up by the IR receiver module (TSOP1738).
 The detected control codes pass through gates N4 and N1 of IC CD4093 (IC1) to the data input of UHF transmitter module (TX1), which transmits them to the receiver.
 Gate N2 drives LED1 to give a visual indication when TSOP1738 receives pulses from the IR remote control.

-The combination of zener diode ZD1 and transistor T1 (with R1, C2 and C3) provides regulated 5V DC from the unregulated 12V input.
+The combination of Zener diode ZD1 and transistor T1 (with R1, C2 and C3) provides regulated 5V DC from the unregulated 12V input.
 This 5V supply is used for the IR receiver module and quad Schmitt gate CD4093 (IC1).
 Diode D1 provides reverse-polarity protection, while capacitor C4 provides additional smoothing and acts as a reservoir.

 The regulated 9V transmitter module (TX1) supply is arranged such that it enables the transmitter module only when IR remote code pulses need to be transmitted.
-It is achieved through the combination of transistor T3 and zener diode ZD2 with its series diode D3.
+It is achieved through the combination of transistor T3 and Zener diode ZD2 with its series diode D3.

 When the receiver module detects a signal from the transmitter, it outputs the code pulses to pin 1 of gate 1.
 The 38kHz pulses generated by the oscillator formed by gate N7, C6 and R10 are fed to pin 2 of gate N5.
 The pulse output at pin 3 of gate N5 is remodulated with the 38kHz subcarrier to provide noise immunity in IR remote control systems.

 These 38kHz tone bursts are then fed through buffer inverting gate N8 to transistor T5 via base resistor R7.
 Thus T5 is driven at a 38kHz rate for each of the received code pulses.
 The IR transmitting LEDs (IR LED1 and IR LED2) produce the regenerated IR control pulses for your DVD player.
 At the same time, LED2 flashes to indicate reception of the transmitted signal.
-Diode D4 prevents damage due to accidental reverse-polarity connection of the plug-pack supply, while C9 provides additional smoothing.
+Diode D4 prevents damage due to an accidental reverse-polarity connection of the plug-pack supply, while C9 provides additional smoothing.

 Both the transmitter and receiver units are designed to run from an adaptor or any other convenient 12V DC source.